ambibma/Capstone/README.md

     https://github.com/ambibma/guess-my-number

 ### Thursday, July 6th
 * 1:00pm -5:00pm : Brainstorm new app names, begin application initialization, add ToDo/plan.
 Research through React Native documentation.
 Brainstorm FireBase backend, initialize a bare bones expo quick start project.

+### Friday, July 7th
+* 4:00pm-10:30pm : Section 6 (Navigation) Lessons 90-95 .
+Research React Navigation though its documents, look at another tutorial of a tinder-clone application with Firebase, learn about how firebase will be used to display information to a "Cards" component

 ---

 ## Planning